Who is required to pay a tuition fee at the University of Helsinki?

 How can I find other scholarship options?

 There are also various other scholarship options available from different sources.
-For example, you can find information on possible scholarship options from scholarshipportal.
+For example, you can find information on possible scholarship options for example from scholarshipportal.

 The University Helsinki also offers its degree students two funding databases as to facilitate the search for grants and scholarships relevant to their lines of study or research themes.
 It is only possibly to apply for these scholarships when you are already an attending degree student at the University of Helsinki.

-May a PhD candidate apply for a Be 1* of the Best scholarship?
+May a PhD candidate apply for a scholarship?

 These scholarships are only available for those students who pay for their tuition.
-As doctoral level education is arranged free of charge for all, the doctoral level students may not apply for the Be 1* of the Best scholarship.
+As doctoral level education is arranged free of charge for all, the doctoral level students may not apply for the scholarship.

 Is there an age limit for the scholarships?